 Sound quirky?
 Don't knock it until you try it out for yourself.
 "Red means 'Stop!' in our brains!
 Studies have shown those who use this color plate end up eating less compared to other plate colors," says Lewis.

-Or as Taylor Swift might say, don’t sprinkle salt on your meals, “like, ever.”
-The sodium will bloat you and cause your stomach to retain fluid, and The Nutrition Twins say this will even carry over to your fingers, ankles, and feet.
-And the only thing worse than your favorite jeans not fitting is feeling too fat for your favorite ring.
-To boost flavor sans salt, experiment with dried spices like red chile pepper flakes, garlic powder, and freshly ground black pepper.
+Sodium will bloat you and cause your stomach to retain fluid, and The Nutrition Twins say this will even carry over to your fingers, ankles, and feet.
+And the only thing worse than your favorite jeans not fitting is your favorite ring not fitting, either.
+To boost flavor sans salt, experiment with dried spices like red chili pepper flakes, garlic powder, and freshly ground black pepper.
 Or, try adding a spritz of lemon or vinegar to your favorite dish.
 And remember that just because it doesn't taste salty, doesn't mean it isn't loaded with sodium.
 Case in point: These 20 Restaurant Desserts With More Salt Than A Bag of Pretzels.